 Access to Premises:

-Rules for when and how much advance notice the landlord will provide to the tenant in order to enter the rental dwelling for repairs, inspections, to show the premises to potential tenants or buyers, or in an emergency situation, should be stated.
+Rules for when and how much advance notice the landlord will provide to the tenant in order to enter the rental dwelling for repairs, inspections, insecticide or pesticide use, to show the premises to potential tenants or buyers, or in an emergency situation, should be stated.
 Tenant requirements to not unreasonably deny the landlord permission to enter should be stated.
+A requirement that a tenant not unreasonably withhold consent to the landlord to enter into the dwelling unit should also be stated.

 Authorization and rules concerning pets, if permitted, and additional deposit or rent, if required, should be stated in the lease agreement.
-The Fair Housing Act makes it unlawful to refuse to grant persons with disabilities reasonable accommodations, including allowing the use of service animals.
+The Fair Housing Act and the Americans with Disabilities Act provide provisions for service animals in residential housing.
+Contact Fairfax County Human Rights and Equity programs for information.

 Details specific actions a tenant must take, such as a written notice to the landlord, or court action if the landlord fails to correct a breach of the lease agreement.
 Before taking court action, legal advice is recommended to be sure proper procedures are followed.